-3.2 Climate: Increasing correlations of the wind resource
+3.2 Climate: increasing correlations of wind resources

-As reported above, we find an increase of backup needs energy due to strong climate change in a wind-powered electricity system.
-This increase is solely rooted in changes of the wind resource since all other parameters are kept constant.
-In order to single out climate change induced alterations, we fix the technological parameters such as hub heights or turbine efficiencies, and we do not account for changes in the consumption such as load shifting or sector coupling throughout the 21st century.
+As reported above, we find an increase in backup energy due to strong climate change in a wind-powered electricity system.
+This increase is solely rooted in changes of wind resources since all other parameters are kept constant.

-For the identification of changes in the spatial wind patterns, we perform a correlation analysis over 20 year time-spans of wind speeds (see Table 1).
-We use Pearson correlation on the highest spatial scale, i.e. we correlate every grid point to all others instead of aggregating the wind fields first.
+For the identification of changes in the spatial wind patterns, we perform a correlation analysis over 20-year time spans of wind speeds (see Table 1).
+We use Pearson correlation on the highest spatial scale; i.e., we correlate every grid point to all others instead of aggregating the wind fields first.
 Hence, the full spatial detail of the downscaled climate data is taken into consideration.
 In order to visualize results, correlation values are averaged on country level in the next step.
 To highlight long-term trends, we only show correlation changes between 2080-2099 (endc) and 1985-2004 (ref):

-$$\Delta R{\text{endc}}(A,B) = R{\text{endc}}(A,B) - R{\text{ref}}(A,B), \tag{9}$$ where $R{\rm period}(A,B)$ denotes the average of all point-to-point correlations between country A and country B in a given period.
+$$\Delta R{\text{endc}}(\mathbf{A},\mathbf{B}) = R{\text{endc}}(\mathbf{A},\mathbf{B}) - R{\text{ref}}(\mathbf{A},\mathbf{B}),\tag{9}$$ where $R{\text{period}}(A,B)$ denotes the average of all point-to-point correlations between country A and country B in a given period.
 The computation is repeated for all possible combinations (A,B).
-We calculate $\Delta R{\rm endc}(A,B)$ for each climate model separately and show the model mean if not stated otherwise.
+We calculate $\Delta R{\text{endc}}(A,B)$ for each climate model separately and show the model mean if not stated otherwise.

 To reveal general patterns, we first consider the average correlation change of a fixed country A by averaging Eq.
-(9) over all countries B excluding A (cf. Fig. 4).
-There is a general tendency towards higher correlations of wind speeds for Central Europe in the ensemble mean.
+(9) over all countries B excluding A (see Fig. 4).
+There is a general tendency towards higher correlations of wind speeds for central Europe in the ensemble mean.
 This change is most pronounced in Germany, Switzerland, Benelux and Ireland.
 Decreasing correlations only occur at the fringes of the continent and they are strongest in Portugal and Greece.
-Positive correlation changes occur in most countries and the maximum positive change is approximately three times larger in magnitude than the maximum negative change.
-Interestingly, the overall pattern is similar to the mismatch contribution analysis (cf. Fig. 3).
-This similarity is not a trivial finding since the mismatch contribution analysis accounts for the non-linear turbine power curve and the collective behaviour of the entire electricity grid while the correlation analysis is solely based on wind speeds.
+Positive correlation changes occur in most countries and the maximum positive change is approximately 3 times larger in magnitude than the maximum negative change.
+Interestingly, the overall pattern is similar to the mismatch contribution analysis (see Fig. 3).
+This similarity is not a trivial finding since the mismatch contribution analysis accounts for the nonlinear turbine power curve and the collective behavior of the entire electricity grid while the correlation analysis is solely based on wind speeds.
 Summarizing, we find more homogeneous wind conditions over most of the continent while the fringes decouple slightly.
-Results for mid century are weaker but clearly similar (cf. Supplementary Fig. 12).
+Results for mid-century are weaker but clearly similar (see Supplement Fig. S5).

-Assessing pairwise correlation changes between countries, we find that the correlation increase over Central Europe has at least a high agreement in the EURO-CORDEX ensemble (cf. Fig. 5).
-Some country combinations (e.g. DE-CZ, FR-CZ, BE-GB, FR-NL) even show robust trends.
-For example, in Germany the correlations to all neighbour contries plus the British Isles and Eastern Europe increase with high agreement.
-The importance of this finding is strengthened by the fact that Central Europe plays an important role for the power system: Germany, France, Great Britain, Poland and Benelux account for more than half of the European load.
+Assessing pairwise correlation changes between countries, we find that the correlation increase over central Europe has at least a high agreement in the EURO-CORDEX ensemble (see Fig. 5).
+Some country combinations (e.g., DE-CZ, FR-CZ, BE-UK, FR-NL) even show robust trends.
+For example, in Germany the correlations to all neighboring countries plus the UK, Ireland and eastern Europe increase with high agreement.
+The importance of this finding is strengthened by the fact that central Europe plays an important role for the power system: Germany, France, the United Kingdom, Poland and Benelux account for more than half of the European load.
 Correlations between Germany and Greece decrease with high model agreement.
 In contrast, changes between Germany and the Iberian Peninsula, Italy and Norway are uncertain.

-The decoupling of Portugal and Greece which is found in the aggregated plot (Fig. 4) is only robust in a few country combinations and models disagree regarding some important pairs (e.g. PT-DE, PT-FR, PT-GB or GR-IT, GR-UK or ES-FR, ES-GE).
+The decoupling of Portugal and Greece which is found in the aggregated plot (Fig. 4) is only robust in a few country combinations and models disagree regarding some important pairs (e.g., PT-DE, PT-FR, PT-UK; GR-IT, GR-UK; and ES-FR, ES-DE).
 The uncertainty with respect to the correlation changes between these countries is thus high.